Ilion High School

 Looking for Classmates ...

-Janet (Prosser) Coyle is trying to locate classmates who graduated with her father, Duane Prosser IHS '37.
-Janet is helping Duane get in touch with his classmates.
-Duane lives with his wife in Punta Gorda, Florida.
-Classmates of Duane can get in touch with him through Janet Coyle email.
-(Dec 8, 2010)
+Janet (Prosser) Coyle was trying to locate classmates who graduated with her father, Duane Prosser IHS '37.
+Janet was helping Duane get in touch with his classmates.
+Duane lived with his wife in Punta Gorda, Florida.
+Classmates of Duane could get in touch with him through Janet Coyle email.
+(Dec 8, 2010 - modified November 19, 2021)

 An Incredible Love Story ...

 Find out how two former Ilion class members found love 63 years later.
 Take a moment and read John Power's An Incredible Love Story.
 (December 30, 2001)

 Village 'Wall of Fame' ...

 The village of Ilion's 'Wall of Fame' induction ceremony and plaque unveiling, honoring the Ilion High School Varsity Football team of 1935, will be held November 24, 2000 at 7:30 in the Ilion Municipal Building Auditorium.
 The 1935 Golden Bombers finished the season with a 9-0 record and outscored opponents 202-20.
 Team members included: Arthur Barnum, Kenneth Bleau, James Bowers, Sam Bubb, Frank Campbell, Jack Caswell, Richard Daily, James Foreman, Ted Leonard, Robert Long, John Mackin, Joseph Manion, John Morris and Konstantine 'Gus' Panarites.
 The team was coached by Joseph Bemis.
 The public is invited and refreshments will be served.
 (November 18, 2000)